cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

-After describe the optimization problem, we can directly retrieve the function value, gradients, Hessian of the corresponding constraint dissolving function.
+After describe the optimization problem, we can directly retrieve the function value, gradients, Hessian-vector product of the corresponding constraint dissolving function.

 ```python
 # Get the objective function, gradient, hessian-vector product